rgorby/MAGE/docs/source/quickStart/building/derecho/derecho_build_kaiju.rst

 This default set of modules needs a few changes in order to build the ``kaiju`` software.
 The correct module sets for the serial and MPI versions of ``kaiju`` will be listed in the instructions below.

-NOTE: In the commands shown below, the shell prompt (the strings starting with ``ewinter@derecho4:``\ ) are provided to distinguish commands from their outputs.
+NOTE: In the commands shown below, the shell prompt (the strings starting with ``ewinter@derecho4:``) are provided to distinguish commands from their outputs.
 In your session, your prompt may be different.

 WARNING
 -------

-The ``casper``\ , ``cheyenne`` and ``derecho`` systems share the same home directory for each user.
+The ``casper`` and ``derecho`` systems share the same home directory for each user.
 However, these three systems contain different CPU architectures, and provide different module environments.
 Specifically, the default module sets differ (significantly) between the three systems, as does the selection of available modules.
 Therefore, you *must* make sure that you keep software compiled for the three systems separate.
 Failure to do this will result in unpredictable (and worse, unreproducible) behavior on *all three* systems.

-In the instructions below, all code will be built and installed in a ``derecho``\ -specific subdirectory of the user home directory, i.e. ``$HOME/derecho``.
+In the instructions below, all code will be built and installed in a ``derecho``-specific subdirectory of the user home directory, i.e. ``$HOME/derecho``.
 This particular organization is not required - it is intended as an example of one possible way to segregate software that has been built for the three systems.

 Building the serial version of the ``kaiju`` software on ``derecho``
 ----------------------------------------------------------------------------